TehGM/Wolfringo/docs/guides/features/errors-handling.md

 ---

 # Handling Errors
-Errors handling is very important in bots libraries.
+Errors handling is very important to keep your bot running, and to diagnose any bugs and problems your bot might have.
 In Wolfringo, there are 2 types of errors: those that happen when you call some Wolfringo method, and those that occur on the background thread.

 ### Errors from your calls
 Wolfringo will throw an exception whenever there is an error that is caused by your action.
 You can use try-catch block to handle them.